Skip to Content

 The Perfect One Month Japan Itinerary And Travel Guide (2024)

+Japan is a beautiful country with a history of emperors and samurai, unique culture and religion, ancient temples, impressive castles, and stunning nature.
 Japan never ceases to amaze and it's one of my favorite countries in the world.
 Over the years, we've made quite a few trips to Japan; the last one was in October 2023.

-Altogether we've spent almost two months exploring Japan and I'd love to go back for another trip.
+Altogether we've spent almost two months exploring Japan and I'd love to go back for another trip!

 This Japan itinerary gives you several options to explore this truly unique nation, depending on your preference and the amount of time you have available.
+It includes some of the most popular places to visit and things to do in Japan, but also several off-the-beaten-path destinations.

 Japan itinerary